 - ½ cup red onion

-- 2 tablespoon freshly squeezed lime juice about 2 limes
+- 2 tablespoons freshly squeezed lime juice about 2 limes

 - 1 teaspoon kosher salt

 - Scoop out the flesh of two of the avocados and place into a mixing bowl with the lime juice and salt.
 Mash well with a fork or potato masher until the mixture is smooth.

-- Cut the remaining two avocados into chunks.
+- Cut the remaining avocado into chunks.
 Scoop out chunks of avocado into a mixing bowl.

 - Taste and season with additional salt if needed.